 Web reputation technology tracks the credibility of web domains by assigning a reputation score based on factors such as a website's age, historical location changes, and indications of suspicious activities discovered through malware behavior analysis.
 It will then continue to scan sites and block users from accessing infected ones.

-Agents send queries to smart protection sources to determine the reputation of websites that users are attempting to access.
+Security Agents send queries to smart protection sources to determine the reputation of websites that users are attempting to access.
 A website’s reputation is correlated with the specific web reputation policy enforced on the endpoint.
-Depending on the policy in use, the agent will either block or allow access to the website.
+Depending on the policy in use, the Security Agents will either block or allow access to the website.

-This feature supports the latest Safari™, Mozilla™ Firefox™, and Google Chrome™ browsers released as of April 2014.
+This feature supports the latest Safari™, Mozilla™ Firefox™, and Google Chrome™ browsers.